top of page

 When to Consider Professional Help

-• Symptoms persist for more than one month
+• Your symptoms persist for more than one month

 • You experience suicidal thoughts or engage in self-destructive behaviors

 The difference between normal trauma response and PTSD often comes down to duration and severity.
-Most people experience some stress after trauma that gradually improves, while PTSD symptoms persist or worsen over time.
+Most people experience stress after trauma that gradually improves, but post traumatic stress disorder symptoms persist or worsen over time.

 • PCL-5 (PTSD Checklist for DSM-5): A 20-item self-report measure that assesses the presence and severity of PTSD symptoms